rajyraman/Power-Fx-.NET-Interactive/README.md

 This is a kernel for [Polyglot Notebooks](https://github.com/dotnet/interactive) to help people learn [Power Fx](https://github.com/microsoft/Power-Fx).

+## Known issues

+<ins>This kernel does not work with the latest version of Polyglot Notebook</ins>.
+The latest version as of 16-Nov-2024 is 1.0.5565010.
+It works with **v1.0.5229040**.
+So, make sure that you install this specific version of the Polyglot Notebooks extension.

 ## Install .NET and Tools

 1. [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download)